Skip to content

 sase axe stop Stop the orchestrator gracefully

-sase axe chop run <name> Run a single chop in foreground (one-shot)
+sase axe chop run <name> Run a single chop in the foreground

 sase axe lumberjack list List configured lumberjacks and their chops

-sase axe lumberjack run <n> Run a single lumberjack in foreground
+sase axe lumberjack run <name> Run a single lumberjack in the foreground

 sase axe lumberjack status Show status of all lumberjacks